It looks like not only us but plants love the coffee as well. If you don’t believe, must see these coffee uses in the garden!

 1. Growing Veggies in Coffee Grounds

 This aromatic beverage can benefit plants and humans alike.
 Using coffee grounds in the vegetable garden ensures a slow supply of nitrogen and lowers the pH, thereby contributing to the growth of healthy and robust plants.
 Till coffee grounds to a depth of 8 inches in the soil for eliminating garden parasites, fungi, and pathogenic worms.
 Leafy greens and root crops respond favorably to this measure, especially when you mix coffee grounds with soil at the time of planting.
-Bonnie Plants has an article on it!
+SF Gate has an article on it!

 2. For Mulch